 Click Next.
 The software verifies the hardware connection.

-Run a small example to test the hardware connection.
+This wizard page runs a small example to test the hardware connection.
 Before running the example, ensure that the board is turned on and indicating that it is ready for traffic (see the previous step).

 Click Next.
 The hardware setup is complete.